Curing black hole singularities with local scale invariance: An example

 We see that timelike hypersurface $r=0$ is at an infinite proper distance from any point with fixed $r>0$.
 Similarly, for radial geodesics the proper time also behaves as $\tau \sim r^{1-p}$.

 However, classical trajectories of particles interacting with fields $\phi$ or $s$ are not described by geodesics, but by Weyl-invariant action

 where ``$\ldots$'' stands for terms describing interaction with background fields from the matter sector which we neglect here.
-As for $r\ll\kappa$ we have $s/\phi \approx 1$, we can put $\chi(s/\phi) \approx \chi_0 = \mathrm{const.}$ in (\ref{Aparticle}).
+As for $r\ll\kappa$ we have $s/\phi \approx 1$, the simplest choice is to assume $\chi(s/\phi) \approx \chi_0 = \mathrm{const.}$ in (\ref{Aparticle}) (though we shall later entertain other possibilities).
 Then one gets the following equations of motion for particle trajectories \cite{Bekenstein:1975ts}